Other Notable Birthdays

 Considered the Wealthiest Man of All-Time

-Passed Away on May 23, 1999 at Age 34 After Falling from the Rafters of Kemper Arena in Kansas City, Missouri During His Ring Entrance at the WWF's Over the Edge Event
+* Fell From the Rafters of Kemper Arena in Kansas City, Missouri During His Entrance at WWF's Over the Edge Event

 Sam Snead (Golf)